Today I want to share with you my 15-point power networking-checklist.

 One of the coolest things you can do - and something that these days will surprise some and is more likely to "open doors for you" is to send out a physical "Thank You" or "Great to Meet" you card to those who you met during an event.
 Needless to say, you should do this primarily to your A and B leads (see 11 above).

 14. Plan to attend the next networking event(s)

 Find out what other networking events are coming up in your area, and if your ideal clients will be there, plan to attend (put it on your planner).
 Contact the people you connected with during your last event, and ask them what networking events they know of, and ask them if they'll attend.

 15. Become a life-time student of networking

-Commit to learning how to improve your networking skills – it’s one of the most cost-effective and practical way to get new clients, so do invest time in getting really good at it.
-As you network, notice what some of the most successful networkers do (I, for example, noticed that the most successful networkers they volunteer free give-away gifts during events; they volunteer to serve as MC or other capacity during – OR between – events; they volunteer on the committees organizing the events; etc.
+Commit to learning how to improve your networking skills – it’s one of the most cost-effective and practical ways to get new clients, so do invest time in getting really good at it.
+As you network, notice what some of the most successful networkers do (I, for example, noticed that the most successful networkers, they volunteer free give-away gifts during events; they volunteer to serve as MC or other capacities during - OR between - events; they volunteer on the committees organizing the events; etc.

 Need Help Implementing These Strategies?

 If you need more ideas, or if you want to read more details on how to implement some of the above, visit our blog at www.ClientsEnrollmentFunnels.com/blog where you’ll find more ways to grow your list and ways to market to your list members.
 And if you join ClientsEnrollmentFunnels as a member, you’ll get access to Checklists and Tutorial Videos, with step-by-step instructions, with topics ranging from Social Media Marketing (LinkedIn, Pinterest, Instagram, FB, Youtube, etc.) to tech stuff tutorials (how to build a website; zapier integrations; how to use cPanel, etc.); and more importantly, you’ll get ongoing personal support.